Veronika Kudermetova

 Veronika Eduardovna Kudermetova (born 24 April 1997) is a Russian professional tennis player.

-She has a career-high singles ranking of world No. 9, achieved on 24 October 2022, and a best WTA doubles ranking of No. 2, reached on 6 June 2022.
-She also has reached a Grand Slam final, at the 2021 Wimbledon Championships in women's doubles with Elena Vesnina, and won 2022 WTA Finals with Elise Mertens.
+She has a career-high singles ranking of world No. 9, achieved on 24 October 2022, and a career-high WTA doubles ranking of No. 2, reached on 6 June 2022.
+She is a doubles major champion at the 2025 Wimbledon Championships with Elise Mertens.
+She has won an additional nine WTA Tour doubles titles including three WTA 1000 and being crowned champion at the 2022 and 2025 WTA Finals editions.
+In addition, she reached the doubles final of Wimbledon in 2021, with Elena Vesnina.
+She has also won two WTA Tour singles titles.

-Kudermetova won her first WTA Tour singles title at the 2021 Charleston Open, and her first WTA doubles title at the 2019 Wuhan Open, partnering Duan Yingying.

-She made her WTA Tour main-draw debut in singles at the 2018 Porsche Tennis Grand Prix, and in doubles at the 2014 Kremlin Cup, partnering with Evgeniya Rodina.
+Kudermetova made her WTA Tour main-draw debut in singles at the 2018 Porsche Tennis Grand Prix, and in doubles at the 2014 Kremlin Cup, partnering with Evgeniya Rodina.
+Later, she won her first WTA Tour singles title at the 2021 Charleston Open, and her first WTA doubles title at the 2019 Wuhan Open, partnering Duan Yingying.

-Playing for Russia Fed Cup team, Kudermetova has a win–loss record of 3–4.
+Playing for the Russia Fed Cup team, Kudermetova has a win–loss record of 3–4.

 Personal life

-Kudermetova was born to Eduard Kudermetov, a Russian national ice hockey champion.
+Kudermetova was born to Eduard Kudermetov, a Russian national ice hockey champion of Volga Tatar origin.
 She started playing tennis at the age of eight.
-Her younger sister Polina Kudermetova (born 2003) is also a tennis player.
+Her younger sister Polina Kudermetova (born 2003) is also a professional tennis player.

-Kudermetova is married to tennis coach and former player Sergei Demekhine.
+Kudermetova is married to tennis coach and former professional player Sergei Demekhine, whose career-high singles ranking is No. 673.
 They started dating in 2015 despite Demekhine returning to being her coach again since 2012, on which Kudermetova commented in 2020: "At the age of 16 I just liked him but I didn't even think about anything more.
 Probably, it's my upbringing that affected.
 Such thoughts had been unacceptable to me".

-Tennis career

-2013
+Career

+2013–14: Maiden ITF Circuit title

 Partnering Evgeniya Rodina, Kudermetova won her first $50k tournament at the Kazan Summer Cup, defeating Alexandra Artamonova and Martina Borecká in the final.
 There, she also reached the semifinals in singles as a wildcard.

-2014: Successful transition to the ITF Circuit

 Kudermetova reached consecutive $10k finals at Antalya at the start of the year, and after several strong performances, she cracked the world's top 500 for the first time in her career.
 Playing in her first $100k tournament at the President's Cup, she reached the quarterfinals before falling to eventual champion, Vitalia Diatchenko.

 She ended the year as the No. 343 in the rankings with a 24–14 win-loss record, lifting her maiden ITF title in the process.

-2015: Struggles for a breakthrough
+2015–17: Major & WTA Tour debut

-The 2015 season saw Kudermetova failing to win a single title on the ITF Circuit as she had a disappointing 15–15 win–loss record with just one final reached.
+The 2015 season saw Kudermetova failing to win a single title on the ITF Circuit as she had a 15–15 win–loss record with just one final reached.
 Her year-end ranking was 400.